-Out of all the dishes I created for Slow Food MN’s “Where the Wild Things Are” farm dinner, this was probably the crowd favorite, and one of my favorite spruce tip recipes to date.
+Out of all the dishes I created for Slow Food MN's "Where the Wild Things Are" farm dinner, this was probably the crowd favorite, and one of my favorite spruce tip recipes to date.

 At first I was going to do a warm side, similar to the vignarola I did a couple years back, but after considering the logistics of the event, how many people we would be serving, and how much burner/grill space we had, I changed my tune and decided on a cold salad.